bkammerling/ubuild-jekyll/wunder_collections/_drafts/how-to-maximize-your-fleet-and-boost-revenue-with-hyperlocal-data.md

 When looking through the lens of location intelligence, what specific things should you be looking for?
 From the countless data points that you can track, which ones are the most crucial?

-“For marketing and growth teams, installs, searches, and bookings are critical, because they help in understanding user behavior and ensure the business is expanding and serviceable to areas where there is demand,” says Aditi. “**Cancellations and churn are most crucial**, because they help pinpoint at what steps users are dropping off and the reasons why.
+“For marketing and growth teams, installs, searches, and bookings are critical, because they help in understanding user behavior and ensure the business is expanding and serviceable to areas where there is demand,” says Aditi.
+“Cancellations and churn are most crucial, because they help pinpoint at what steps users are dropping off and the reasons why.
 For example, is the long ETA to a particular bar in Brooklyn causing the rise in cancellations?”

 Strategy and leadership teams can go even further: Total distance driven, especially the split between recurring and unique users, as well as how many total trips have been completed and along which routes can reveal areas of high revenue and therefore which areas are worth focusing attention on.